marcc-hpc/esc/docs/_common/slurm-priority-troubleshooting.md

 ---
 layout: post
-title: Job priority and the scheduler
+title: Job priority and the SLURM scheduler
 ---

 ## Wait times on *Blue Crab* {#waits}